 Gina Chung is a Korean American writer.
 Born in Queens and raised in New Jersey, she is now based in Brooklyn, New York.
 She is the communications manager at PEN America and an MFA candidate in fiction at The New School.
 She holds a BA in literary studies from Williams College.
 She is an alumnus of several workshops and/or craft intensives, including the Asian American Writers' Workshop, Sevilla Writers House, The Center for Fiction, Kweli, and Tin House.

-Her work appears or is forthcoming in Catapult, The Kenyon Review, Catapult, Gulf Coast, Indiana Review, The Rumpus, Pleiades, Gulf Coast, F(r)iction, Fugue, Wigleaf, Waxwing, Split Lip Magazine, Jellyfish Review, the VIDA Review, and LIT Magazine.
+Her work appears or is forthcoming in The Kenyon Review, Catapult, Gulf Coast, Indiana Review, The Rumpus, Pleiades, and F(r)iction, among others.
 Her stories have been recognized by the Black Warrior Review Contest, the Los Angeles Review Literary Awards, the CRAFT Elements Contest, and the Ploughshares Emerging Writer's Contest, as well as named Longform Fiction Pick of the Week.

 She is currently working on a collection of short stories about family, memory, and myths and a novel about climate change, sea creatures, and loss.